varshanookarapu/SQL-Challenge-Case-Study-7-Balanced-Tree/README.md

 ## Transaction Analysis

-How many unique transactions were there?
+**Question 1:** How many unique transactions were there?

 ```sql
 SELECT COUNT(DISTINCT txn_id) FROM balanced_tree.sales;
 ```
+---

-What is the average unique products purchased in each transaction?
+**Question 2:** What is the average unique products purchased in each transaction?
 ```sql
 -- formula avg = Sum of  all the unique products in each transaction / total number of  transactions
 WITH pc As